projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 description: Understand considerations for implementing interconnect fabrics with Calico.
 canonical_url: '/reference/architecture/design/l3-interconnect-fabric'
 ---

-{{site.prodname}} provides an end-to-end IP network that interconnects the endpoints [^1] in a scale-out or cloud environment.
+/n{{site.prodname}} provides an end-to-end IP network that interconnects the endpoints [^1] in a scale-out or cloud environment.
 To do that, it needs an *interconnect fabric* to provide the physical networking layer on which {{site.prodname}} operates [^2].